-Dalhousie Food Cupboard is a great way to connect with your community!
+It's a great way to connect with your community!

-Dalhousie is currently looking for energetic volunteers with the following skills and experience:
+We are currently looking for energetic volunteers with the following skills and experience:

-our day-to-day operations and special events:
+Throughout the year, we recruit assistants for our day-to-day operations and special events:

 - Special event helpers

 My name is Shobhit.
 I'm a graduate student at the University of Ottawa.
 In my life, I've always tried to contribute and give back to society.
 When I moved to Canada from India, I first thought that following my passion of helping others could help me adjust to the nation, but I also thought that a country so rich would not have any problems.

 I was wrong - I saw under that even this perfect country was still imperfect in a way, and found that even in Canada, due to many reasons, a countless number of people go hungry or have a hard time.
 Despite this, I also noticed big grocery stores discarding huge amounts of food into the GARBAGE.
 Disheartened, I researched and found about organizations like the Salvation Army who try to bridge that gap, and a matter of months after coming to Canada I was very impressed by such initiatives and decided to be a part of this noble cause.

 Being a graduate student, I'm constrained for time, but through the University of Ottawa community navigator I found a perfect match with the Dalhousie Food Cupboard, and I emailed about my interest in volunteering and met with the coordinator, Mai Lee.

 On my first day, I only volunteered for 30 minutes, but during that time I realized that I wasn't working for a organization, but with a family coming together with a common aim.
 Thanks to having mentors at the DFC like Mike and Mai, who are always there to help and guide you, I feel like my four months of volunteering have been challenge-free.
 We have a great coordinator who understands your scheduling constraints.
 And working with other volunteers (and enjoying the food they make!) definitely makes you forgot about any stress you might have.